jaek91/Capstone1/readme.md

 People who enjoy watching anime and want to track their viewing online as well as wanting to search for new anime to watch.

 ## Data being used
-I will be using JSON data providing information about each anime using Jikan API which scrapes data from MyAnimeList (MAL).
+I will be using JSON data providing information about each anime using Kitsu API (https://kitsu.docs.apiary.io/#).
 Additionally, I would like the data retrieved to contain information on a per anime basis based on what the user can search for such as year released, genre, score received on MAL and so forth.

 ## Database Schema
 [Schema Draft](https://app.quickdatabasediagrams.com/#/d/TO3e7P)